Rob--/memoryjs/README.md

 { returnValue: 7, exitCode: 7 }
 ```

+See the [result object documentation](user-content-result-object) for details on what `callFunction` returns.

 Notes: currently passing a `double` as an argument is not supported, but returning one is.

 Much thanks to the [various contributors](https://github.com/Rob--/memoryjs/issues/6) that made this feature possible.